-Metallurgist in WA gets 2.5 years for faking tests on sub parts
+Metallurgist gets 2.5 years for faking tests on sub parts

 In June 2020, the company agreed to pay $10.9 million in a deferred-prosecution agreement.

 When confronted with the doctored results, Thomas told investigators, “Yeah, that looks bad,” the Justice Department said.
-She suggested that in some cases she changed the tests to passing grades because she thought it was “stupid” that the Navy required the tests to be conducted at negative-100 degrees Fahrenheit.
+She suggested that in some cases she changed the tests to passing grades because she thought it was “stupid” that the Navy required the tests to be conducted at negative-100 degrees Fahrenheit (negative-73.3 degrees Celsius).

 In a letter to the court, Thomas said she was mortified at what she had done.
 Her attorney, John Carpenter, noted in a sentencing memorandum that she did not gain financially by faking the test results.
 He asked for a sentence of probation.